In Congestion Games, Taxes Achieve Optimal Approximation: -hardness of approximation

 \section{\NP-hardness of approximation}

-In this section we prove \cref{thm:hardness}, i.e., we show that approximating the minimum \systemcost below the factor $\rho_b$ defined in \eqref{eq:approxfact} is \NP-hard already for congestion games where all resource costs are identical to $b$.
-The proof is based on a reduction from \gaplabelcover, where we make use of a generalization of Feige's partitioning system \cite{Feige98}.
+In this section we prove \cref{thm:hardness}, i.e., we show that approximating the minimum \systemcost below the factor $\rho_\ell$ defined in \eqref{eq:approxfact} is \NP-hard already for congestion games where all resource costs are identical to $\ell$.
+The proof is based on a reduction from \gaplabelcover, where we make use of a generalization of Feige's partitioning system \citep{Feige98}.
 We proceed as follows: In \cref{subsec:ingredients} we introduce \gaplabelcover~and, independently, the partitioning system.
-In \cref{subsec:reduction} we present the reduction and in \cref{subsec:actualproof} prove \cref{thm:hardness}. \cref{subsec:bell-number} shows that $\max_j\rho_{b_j}$ reduces to the $(d+1)$'st Bell number when resource costs are polynomials of maximum degree $d$, as claimed in \cref{cor:polyCG}.
-Throughout, we use $[m]$ to denote the set $\{1,\dots,m\}$, \mbox{and $\mb{N}_0$ for the set of natural numbers including zero.}
+In \cref{subsec:reduction} we present the reduction and in \cref{subsec:actualproof} prove \cref{thm:hardness}. \cref{subsec:bell-number} shows that $\sup_{\ell\in\mathscr{L}} \rho_\ell$ reduces to the $(d+1)$'st Bell number when resource costs are polynomials of maximum degree $d$, as claimed in \cref{cor:polyCG}.
+Throughout, we use $[m]$ to denote the set $\{1,\dots,m\}$ and {$\text{Bin}(h,p)$ to denote a Binomial distribution with parameters $h$, $p$.}